 Susan is perplexed, “I’ve never heard of anything like this.
 We don’t do any religious or spiritual stuff.
 As close as we get is our martial arts training, internal energy, focus, body awareness.
 It’s not religious or spiritual in any way.”

-James finished his coffee, “However they know what they know, they didn’t make it up.”
+James, “However they know what they know, they didn’t make it up.”

 Kara, “Ms. Alva?”